-Moonreach Avanti is able to offer a sensor alarm system in the hallways and stairways.
+Moonreach Avanti can offer a sensor alarm system in the hallways and stairways.
 This enables sleeping in staff to know when a child has left their bedroom during the night.
-There is also the option of fitting door alarms which alert staff at night when a child exits their room.
-The purpose of this is to ensure that children are safe during the night and to minimise the risk of any potential children protection issues.
+There is also the option of fitting door alarms that alert staff at night when a child exits their room.
+The purpose of this is to ensure that children are safe during the night and to minimise the risk of any potential child protection issues.
 Our children are always supervised and managed well by personal contact and activity.
-Children are encouraged to behave in a reasonable and responsible manner as part of their experience with us.
+Children are encouraged to behave reasonably and responsibly as part of their experience with us.

-Ц Night-time as with daytime is supervised by staff, not only to observe and support the child but to be available to offer advice and assistance if required, alongside the support of the registered Manager.
-The hallways and stair alarms would only be activated when all children were in their bedrooms and sleeping in staff are going to their rooms.
-This alarm system would only be managed by staff.

-☐ On no account, will alarms be used during daytime hours or for staff members to reduce their overall supervision of the children.
+- □ Night-time as with daytime is supervised by staff, not only to observe and support the child but to be available to offer advice and assistance if required, alongside the support of the registered Manager. - □ The hallways and stair alarms would only be activated when all children were in their bedrooms and sleeping in the staff were going to their rooms.
+This alarm system would only be managed by staff. - □ On no account will alarms be used during daytime hours or for staff members to reduce their overall supervision of the children.

-8.6 Management monitoring and review.
+8.6 Management, monitoring, and review.